palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 This has to change.
 It’s a wasteful exercise so behind the times that even broadsheet newspaper reporters, a faction with revanchist delusions on par with the Putin administration, [see the problem](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0).

-Open-data hackers need to _{{arguably you're fine without that "to" here but the "work together" that follows it requires a "to"}}_ heed the words of [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and work together to improve the pipeline that prepares data for meaningful analysis, crucial but unglamourous "plumbing" often overlooked in the rush to build the latest flashy user interface.
+Open-data hackers should heed the words of [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and work together to improve the pipeline that prepares data for meaningful analysis, crucial but unglamourous "plumbing" often overlooked in the rush to build the latest flashy user interface.

-We're here to propose a solution.
+We're here to propose a way to make it happen.
 We call it "pluggable data."

 ### What we mean